 If this sounds like a case study on supply and demand, then you are on the right track.
 As you likely understand, older air conditioners could more frequently experience leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only risen due to scarcity.

 Recall that in order to obtain R22, you’ll need to be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+So, the typical homeowner isn’t able to purchase a cylinder themselves.
+In addition, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
 This cost is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our technicians come out to inspect your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade because of the increasing cost of maintaining an R22 air conditioner.
+This is why when our technicians come out to assess your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade because of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

 If you have an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
 You can find the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you don’t find it, you can check your user’s manual.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+If you can't find it, you can read your user’s manual.
 Otherwise, you can call your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+The industry has moved from R22 to R410a, which you may recognize by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 You may have heard information about “drop-in” replacements for R22.
 We strongly recommend against this option.
 Normally a homeowner who is concerned about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
 It usually costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a unit, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to work with the new refrigerant.
-If this crucial step is avoided, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+The phrase “drop-in” is suggesting retrofitting a unit, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which means the technician is forced to replace the most expensive components of your system to work with the new refrigerant.
+If this crucial step is avoided, your system will quickly stop running, and you’ll end up installing a new unit anyway.

-It’s wise to discuss pricing offers with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
-To avoid an emergency on a hot day, a lot of of our customers elect to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
+It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
+To avoid emergencies on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
 However, air conditioners installed after 2010 could potentially use R22, so it’s ideal to check with an HVAC Expert.
-You can always check for this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).
+You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?